From smart motorways to watching TV in self-driving cars, here are some driving laws you might have missed in 2022.

 By declaring the system as self-driving, drivers might feel they can switch off behind the wheel.
 In reality, they still need to be able to regain control of the vehicle at any time.

-Manchester will launch its clean air zone (CAZ) on 30 May 2022.
-This is an area - usually within a city - that charges high-emission vehicles to enter them.
+A clean air zone or low emission zone is an area - usually within a city - that charges high-emission vehicles to enter them.

 Some of these zones target buses or taxes, while others also charge private vehicles if they emit over a certain amount of emissions.
-Manchester’s CAZ will apply to:
+When Manchester’s CAZ is ready, it should apply to:

 - Hackney cabs and private hire vehicles